abdiu34567/telesun.js/Docs/Methods/Other/copyMessage.md

 >
 > For more check [copyMessage](https://core.telegram.org/bots/api#copymessage) method
 >
-> This method can take up 11 parameters
+> This method can take up 11 parameters and
->
 > some of the parameters have default values
 >
 > - chat_id `required`